obox-systems/demo_amazon_bestsellers/README.md

 # Amazon bestsellers demo

-This program will scrape the title, link, rating and number of comments from Amazon bestsellers page and save extracted data to a `bestsellers.csv` file.
+This program will scrape the title, link, rating, and number of comments from the Amazon bestsellers page and save extracted data to a `bestsellers.csv` file.

 It uses a Selenium / WebDriver method of extraction.